bartektroszka/solveConflicts/README.md

 ip: 127.0.0.1:5000

-/execute rest to communicate with git console
+/execute - rest to communicate with git console (to run the commands in general [for now])

+/save_tree - rest to save the tree that user created on frontend this rest should have 'nick' and 'tree' values passed